CryptoExplor/farmlabs/README.md

 > 🛑 **For testing & development purposes only**
 >
 > - Do **not** use wallets with mainnet funds.
-> - Use only on testnets (e.g., Sepolia, Goerli, Base Goerli, etc.).
+> - Use only on testnets (e.g., Sepolia, Base Sepolia, etc.).
 > - App runs **entirely in-browser** with no server or backend.
 > - You are fully responsible for wallet and key security.